sqwk/oct-gallery/README.md

 <a name="support"></a>
 ##Help and support

-If you find some bugs or have questions, you can leave a message in the forum :D
+If you find some bugs or have questions, you can leave a message in the forum or [GitHub](https://github.com/sanPuerquitoProgramador/simple-awesome-gallery)